Confused about Where To Use “Is / Are / Am / Was / Were” And “Has / Have / Had”? We Are Here To Help!

 Confused about Where To Use "Is / Are / Am / Was / Were" And "Has / Have / Had"?
 We Are Here To Help!

-The past tense in English is a common complaint from my students.
-The past tense is formed by simply adding the suffix “-ed” to the end of a verb.
+The past tense in English is a common challenge for my students.
+The past tense is typically formed by adding the suffix “-ed” to the end of a verb.
 Simple!

-The importance of grammar in English Language cannot be overstated.
-It is the foundation upon which any language is built, and it helps to ensure that we can effectively communicate with one another.
+The importance of grammar in the English Language cannot be overstated.
+Grammar is the foundation upon which any language is built, helping to ensure effective communication.

 Is It Not Possible To Learn English Without Studying Grammar Rules?